Aperture32GLaDOS/GPT-Jumbo-Chatbot/README.md

 Usage:

 You'll need an ai21 API key; they give them out for free to anyone who has an account.
-This isn't like openAI's API, which is more locked-down than me in the year 2020.
-Take care when using the script, though, as they limit you to 10,000 tokens per day. (still better than openAI though)
+Take care when using the script, though, as they limit you to 10,000 tokens per day.

 Once you have your API key, replace {YOUR-API-KEY} in config.json with said key.
 Feel free to modify some of the other parameters if the responses are a bit too predictable (or too random)